General Usage and Operations Best Practices

 Auth0 keeps tenant logs for a limited amount of time.
-To get log data and store it elsewhere, you can use the Management API, stream the logs to an external service, or one of the available extensions for services such as Loggly or Splunk.
+(To learn more, read Logs.)
+To get log data and store it elsewhere, you can use the Auth0 Management API's Search log events endpoint, stream the logs to an external service, or export log events using one of the available extensions for services such as Loggly or Splunk.

 Set up your own email provider and customize email templates

-Auth0 provides a test email provider so you can test default welcome and email verification messages during tenant configuration.
+Auth0 provides a test email provider, so you can test default welcome and email verification messages during tenant configuration.
+To learn more, read Email.
 The test provider can only send a limited amount of emails, so you should configure your own mail server.
 Additionally, we recommend a unique email provider account per tenant.
 Sharing an email account between tenants can be a potential source of problems or outages for one tenant when making changes to the service intended for another.

 Also, make sure to configure and customize the templates for emails sent from Auth0.
 These include email verification messages, welcome messages, password reset messages, et cetera.
 For custom templates, provide a "from" address, a clear subject, your custom content, and a link timeout for emails with a link (such as a password reset link).